0xCarti/InvoiceManager/README.md

    pip install -r requirements.txt
    ```

-   Poppler is required for the stand sheet scanning feature when uploading
-   PDF files.
-Install `poppler-utils` via your system package manager
-   (for Debian/Ubuntu: `apt-get install poppler-utils`).
-The Docker image
-   provided with this project installs this dependency automatically.

-    OCR for stand sheets is handled by PaddleOCR.
-    Install the CPU versions of `paddlepaddle` and `paddleocr` via pip to
-    enable this feature.
-The provided Docker image includes these packages.

 ## Required Environment Variables

 The application requires several variables to be present in your environment: